Asakusa Tori-no-ichi 2025] Let's bring in good fortune at Tori-no-ichi, a lively autumn festival!

 What is Asakusa Tori-no-ichi, a festival to wish for good luck?

 Therefore, it is unique in that it has different Buddhist and Shinto theories for its origin.
-According to the Shinto theory, the festival came to be held on the day of the rooster in November, the day of the death of Takemikoto (Yamatotakeru no Mikoto).
-According to Buddhist theory, the guardian deity is the Great Eagle Myoken Bosatsu (Great Bodhisattva), who is affectionately called "Otorisama" because of his figure standing on the back of an eagle.
+According to the Shinto theory, there are several theories that the origin of the shrine is Yamatotakeru no Mikoto (Prince Yamatotakeru of Japan).
+According to the Buddhist theory, the guardian deity is the Great Eagle Myoken Bosatsu (Great Bodhisattva), who is affectionately called "Otorisama" because of his figure standing on the back of an eagle.

 At Asakusa Tori-noichi, you can ask for blessings from both the deity Otorisama and the Buddha Otorisama, so why not visit both Chokokuji Temple and Washi-jinja Shrine for a tour of good fortune when you visit the festival?

-Symbols of the festival with bright colors!
+A colorful symbol of the festival!
 What is a lucky rake?

 At each of the stores lining the premises of Chokokuji Temple, the temple of the rooster, craftsmen sell elaborately decorated lucky rakes.
 Each is elaborately decorated, and just looking at them you can feel the festive atmosphere of the festival.
 Please take your time to look around and find your favorite one.

 The rake has long been considered a good-luck charm, and its origin can be traced back to the eagle's talons.
-Originally, rakes were farming tools, but they are said to bring good luck because of their resemblance to an eagle's talons, which are said to catch prey.
+Originally, rakes were farming tools, but they are said to bring good luck because of their resemblance to an eagle's talons, which are said to catch prey and bring luck.

 The Okuma-te, filled with craftsmanship, is the face of Asakusa's Tori-no-michi.
 The large ornaments and well-balanced arrangement of the Okumade are completely different from those of ordinary lucky rakes and are sure to overwhelm you!